immutables/immutables.github.io/json.md

 You can push _Gson_'s performance to it's limits by delegating low-level streaming to _Jackson_.
 While _Gson_ is pretty optimized in itself, but _Jackson_ is playing "unfair game" by optimizing the whole chain of JSON streaming, including recycling of special buffers, UTF-8 encoding handling, DIY number parsing and formatting etc. This could get as fast as 2x times faster for some workloads.

 There's sample benchmark which we used only to see relative difference.
-As usual, take those numbers with a grain of salt: it's just some numbers for some JSON documents on some machine.
+As usual, take those numbers with a grain of salt: it's just some numbers for some JSON documents on some macbook.

 ```
 Benchmark                                             Mode  Samples     Score     Error  Units